 The safest way for the firmware-update is the use of the basic board combined with the software "FDT.EXE" (firmware-download-tool).
-These tools are available from Deutschmann Automation (see chapter 13 on page 42).
+These tools are available from Deutschmann Automation (see chapter 13 "Accessory").

 It is also possible to use the description and the tools of the manufacturer of the controller (TEMIC, 89C51RD2) as well.